 This awesome outdoor adventure includes 360 panoramic views over the Banff landscapes all from the top of Sulphur Mountain.

-Banff gondola has been rated the number one attraction in all Banff national park and now you can purchase your admission ticket below!
+The Banff gondola has been rated the #1 attraction in all of Banff national park and now you can purchase your admission ticket below!

-Traverse the 7500 ft tall Banff Gondola ride that sits at the base of Sulphur mountain in 4 person gondolas admiring the snow covered peaks of the mountains, pine trees and wildlife that live below.
+Traverse the 7500 ft tall gondola ride that sits at the base of Sulphur mountain in 4 person gondolas admiring the snow covered peaks of the mountains, pine trees and wildlife that live below.

 Once at the top you can enjoy the cafe, restaurant and short hiking trails and even visit the new Cosmic ray station, an historic site that was built for tourists to observe the cosmic rays over the Canadian Rocky mountains.